Police: 4 dead, 4 hurt in shooting on Chicago's South Side - WTMJ

 At a news conference Tuesday morning, Police Superintendent David Brown said three of the victims who died were female and one was male.
 The department earlier reported that all four were female.

-Detectives were still trying to determine if there was more than one shooter and said they were trying to track down witnesses, police spokesman Tom Ahern said.
+Detectives were trying to determine if there was more than one shooter, police spokesman Tom Ahern said.
 A 2-year-old child was removed safely from the house and placed in protective custody, he said.

-Authorities did not immediately release the identities and ages of the four who died.
+Authorities have not released the identities and ages of the four who died.

-Brown said detectives have not had a chance to interview the four surviving victims, who were being treated at hospitals.
-But he said a witness told police about hearing gunshots at about 2 a.m. and that the department’s ShotSpotter gunfire detection system picked up the sound of gunfire at that time.
+Brown said detectives haven’t been able to interview the four surviving victims, who were being treated at hospitals.
+But he said a witness told police there were gunshots at about 2 a.m. and that the department’s ShotSpotter gunfire detection system picked up the sound of gunfire at that time.
 Brown did not provide any details about whether that gunfire was related to the shooting at the house.
 The witness told police more gunshots rang out at about 5:45 a.m.

-Brown also said the police received several calls about disturbances at the residence where the bodies were found, but did not elaborate.
-He said a high-capacity magazine and shell casings were recovered from the scene and that there was no apparent forced entry into the house.
+Brown also said the police received several calls about disturbances at the residence, but did not elaborate.
+He said a high-capacity magazine and shell casings were recovered from the scene and that there was no apparent forced entry.

 A database compiled by The Associated Press, USA Today and Northeastern University that tracks mass killings — defined as four or more dead, not including the perpetrator — shows Tuesday’s shooting in Chicago is the 18th mass killing, of which 17 were shootings, so far this year in the U.S.